 Consumer Debt Statistics

-Personal debt is a major problem in the U.S.—particularly following the economic downturn when many Americans turned to using credit and/or payday loans to cover their monthly expenses when their households were hit by reduced income and unemployment.
-While certain indications show an upturn in the national economy, Americans as consumers are still facing serious problems with debt.
+Personal debt is a major problem in the U.S. – particularly following the economic downturn when many Americans turned to using credit and/or payday loans to cover monthly expenses when their households were hit by reduced income and unemployment.
+While certain indicators show the market’s on its way up, Americans still face serious problems with debt.

 Credit Card Debt Statistics

 Credit card debt represents a big portion of our total national debt.
 It is also a major source of financial hardship for many Americans who struggle to pay their bills each month.

 - Total U.S. revolving debt as of May, 2011: $798.3 billion

 - 98% of that is made up of consumer credit card debt

 - Average credit card debt per household: $6600

 - However, if you count only households that use credit cards: $15,799

 - The average consumer has an average of 3.5 credit cards